lilyhanhub/kickstarter-analysis/README.md

 #### 3. What are some limitations of this dataset?

 #### 4. What are some other possbile tables and/or graphs that we could create?
-* We could also create a bar chart to show the visual presentation of Outcome values baseds on the Goal-amount ranges.
+* We could also create a bar chart to compare the outcome values in different goal-amount ranges.